Unified Representation Learning for Efficient Medical Image Analysis: Experiments and Results

+UMS-Rep can be trained to learn CXR low-level features and pre-processing tasks using different learning paradigms.
+In this paper, we used unsupervised learning to train the UMS-Rep backbone for image denoising.
+Noise reduction is an essential pre-processing task that improves the quality of medical images while maintaining spatial resolution.
+The negative impact of image noise in subsequent tasks such as classification and segmentation has been reported in several works (e.g., \cite{cheng2010automated,mahmood2011comparison,nyma2012hybrid}).
+Further, the impact of different types of noise, such as Gaussian noise and speckle noise, on medical image segmentation has been reported in \cite{nyma2012hybrid}.
+Therefore, we propose to train a UMS-Rep that learns this important pre-processing task to enhance the performance of the subsequent target tasks.

-We trained CDAE in an unsupervised manner using RSNA CXR dataset.
-CDAE consists of two parts: (1) an encoder that encodes the input information to its latent space representation and (2) a decoder that reconstructs the image from the latent space representation with the minimal reconstruction error.
-As depicted in Figure 2, we constructed CDAE with four convolutional layers in the encoder to compress the input to its latent space representation.
-We used strided convolutions (2, 2) instead of max-pooling layers to increase the expressive capacity of the network, which would improve the overall performance without increasing the number of parameters \cite{zeiler2010deconvolutional}.
+A convolutional denoising autoencoder (CDAE or UMS-Rep$_{CXR-Denoising}$) was trained on the RSNA CXR dataset (see Table 1).
+The dataset was split at the patient-level into 70\%, 20\%, 10\% for training, validation, and testing, respectively.
+As depicted in Figure 6, UMS-Rep$_{CXR-Denoising}$ has four convolutional layers ($3 \times 3$) in the encoder to compress the input to its latent space representation.
+We used strided convolutions instead of max-pooling layers to increase the expressive capacity of the network, which would improve the overall performance without increasing the number of parameters as discussed in \cite{zeiler2010deconvolutional}.
 We used batch normalization layers to improve generalization and ReLU to speed up model training, resulting in faster convergence.
-We used upsampling layers in a symmetrical decoder to reconstruct the input from the latent space representation.
-The model was optimized using Talos optimization tool \cite{Talos2019} to minimize the mean squared error (MSE) and reconstruct the input with minimal reconstruction error.
-We optimized the kernel size [3, 5, 7] and optimizer [SGD, Adam, RMSprop].
+The symmetrical decoder has upsampling layers to reconstruct the input from the latent space representation.
+We optimized CDAE (UMS-Rep$_{CXR-Denoising}$) to minimize the mean squared error (MSE) and reconstruct the input with minimal reconstruction error.
+The kernel size, stride, and optimizer for CDAE (UMS-Rep$_{CXR-Denoising}$) are 3, 2, and RMSprop, respectively.
+We trained the model with 16 batch size, an initial learning rate of $1 \times 10^{-3}$ that is reduced when the loss plateau, and early stopping.
+CDAE parameters were selected using Talos.

-Table 2 shows the training parameters of the optimized CDAE backbone and the validation loss.
-Once the optimized weights of CDAE is learned, they are used to simultaneously learn two related tasks: lung segmentation and abnormality classification.